WatameBytes/YouTubeChatScanner/README.md

 # July Project - YouTube Chat Scanner/Chat Compute/Video Downloader/Clipper

 I got a job as an Integration Engineer and want to keep my programming skills sharp.
-I plan to work on a big project every month.

 While I was clipping some VTuber as a hobby.
 I thought "Could I automate this?"